cmurabito/AD_Lab/README.md

 On the next section it will ask to set a password, and will give us some options such as "User must change password on next logon", we want to set an easy temp password to remember, and then when he theoretically logs in for the first time it will ask him to change that to something he wants.
 We follow that workflow and then we should be able to get a successful login!

+## A Little Bit About FSMO Roles
+FSMO stands for "Flexible Single Master Operations" and are Active Directory tasks that must be handled by one domain controller at a time in order to avoid conflicts.
+Active Directory is a multi-master system although these roles are single-master by design.
+In a multi-master system, more than one server can make changes at the same time, which means all domain controllers can create users, change passwords, and modify group membership.
+AD uses these roles for critical tasks where a conflict could be dangerous, for example, two domain controllers modifying the schema at the same time.
+There are five of these roles, two at the Forest Level, and three at the Domain Level.
+### Forest Level FSMO Roles

+* Schema Master
+* Domain Naming Master

+### Domain Level FSMO Roles

+* RID Master
+* PDC Emulator
+* Infrastructure Master

+So, what exactly do these roles do?
+Well, let's break down each one.

+The Schema Master controls all changes to the Active Directory schema.
+The schema is defined by object types, such as user, computer, group, etc., and attributes, such as an email or a phone number.
+It is used when extending the schema, which is rarely going to be part of normal operations.
+If this role goes down, then schema changes will fail but normal authentication will still continue, as well as directory operations.
+There is only one per forest and should only be online when schema changes are needed.

+The Domain Naming Master controls adding and removing domains in the forest and manages application directory partitions.
+It is used when creating a new domain or a tree, as well as removing a domain.
+If it goes down, then you won't be able to add or remove domains, but the existing ones will continue working normally.
+There is also only one per forest.

+The RID Master's job is to allocate RID pools to domain controllers.
+These RIDs are used to create unique SIDs for users, groups, and computers.
+It is used anytime a domain controller creates a new security principal, and RID pools are requested periodically by domain controllers.
+Domain controllers will use existing RID pools, so short term, there will be no effect if this goes down, although long term, you will eventually be unable to create users, groups, or computers.
+There is one of these per domain.

+The PDC Emulator is the most critical FSMO role.
+It handles Password change priority replication, account lockout processing, time synchronization, NTLM authentication and legacy compatibilty, as well as GPO editing coordination.
+It is used at every login, for every password change, and time checks across the domain.
+If this goes down it can cause authentication delays, password changes that don't correctly work, and Kerberos failures caused by time drift.
+This should be on the most reliable domain controller and be backed by redundancy planning and monitoring.
+There is one per domain.

+The Infrastructure Master maintains cross-domain object references and updates group memberships when members are from other domains.
+It is used when users from different domains are added to groups, and for periodic reference updates.
+If this goes down, group memberships may show outdated information, although in a single domain forest, there should be little to no effect.
+There is only one per domain.